martinreinok/SV192140122/README.md

 ## NuSMV CTL Spec sheet
 [CTL OPERATORS](https://stackoverflow.com/questions/37516092/how-can-i-change-these-into-ctl-spec-in-nusmv-model)

+## Fairness
+In
+order to force a given process to execute infinitely often, we can use a fairness constraint.
+A fairness constraint restricts the attention of the model checker to only those execution paths along which a given formula is true infinitely often.

 ## Part I
 Write a set of properties that validates the correct behaviour